copier-org/copier/docs/inheritance_and_composition.md

 ## What is Inheritance, what is Composition?

-Template Inheritance is a way to create a new template based on an existing one.
+Template inheritance is a way to create a new (child) template based on an existing (parent) template.
 It allows you to reuse code and structure from the parent template while adding or overriding specific parts in the child template.
 This is useful for creating variations of a template without duplicating code.